lombardyappdesigns/OmniVoice-Audio-Studio/README.md

 **Setup File Structure**

-Below is the file structure for the inital setup for install.
+Below is the file structure for the initial setup for install.
 All models download automatically once the system is up and running.

 <img width="709" height="559" alt="image" src="https://github.com/user-attachments/assets/effd1087-4da6-4257-8339-2e33db67b8c2" />